metno/emep-ctm/LF.rst

 Note that the files can be very large if hourly outputs and/or many neighbors are requested.

+The local fractions values given are for the lowest level; they are not interpolated to 3 meter using the "cfac" factor.

 Tip: if you want to look at the grid-to-grid fields in the netCDF file with ncview; press first on any regular 2- or 3-dimensional field. (otherwise ncview may put your zoom to X100 or so!).
 Then choose axes lon-lat, then press x_dist or y_dist to set them to zero or small.

 "LF_GUI_LF.py" https://github.com/metno/emep-ctm/tree/tools can be used to visualize the grid-to-grid fields.